tjekol/Rest-in-SB/dat250-expass6.md

 _**Thea Jenny E. Kolnes**_

 ## Technical problems that you encountered during the completion of the tutorial
-Struggled a bit with setting up docker and the rabbitQM imports.
+Struggled a bit with setting up docker and the rabbitMQ imports.
 Solved it eventually after understanding how it was connected.
 In the end I only added the `implementation("com.rabbitmq:amqp-client:5.22.0")
 ` in `build.gradle.kts` file, then rebuilt the gradle.

 ## A link to your code for experiments 1-4 above